Time Out Group: Time Out Market

 In April 2014 Time Out Lisbon launched the Time Out Mercado da Ribeira.
 The market hosts 35 small restaurant and artisan kiosks from chefs offering local specialities.

 New Time Out Markets opened in 2019 in South Beach, Miami; Dumbo, New York; Fenway, Boston; Fulton Market District, Chicago; and Montreal.
 In 2021 in Dubai.
 In 2024, a new location opened in Porto and in Barcelona.
-In 2025 in Budapest.
+In 2025 a location opened in Budapest And in 2026 a location opened at Oakridge Park in Vancouver.
 New locations are set to open in the future.

 Acquisitions

 In August 2011, Time Out acquired the personalisation business LikeCube.
 Kelkoo, a daily-offers business, was acquired by Time Out in December 2011.

 The Time Out brand license was acquired for the Chicago publication March 2013.
 The acquisition was part of a strategy to build an international media organisation in 50 cities.
 Changes included moving from print publication to exclusively digital format as only a limited few cities still have a printed Time Out magazine edition including London and New York.

 Time Out acquired the event discovery platform Huge City in May 2014.
 In April 2016, Time Out acquired the geo-mapping start-up Hallstreet.
 In October 2016, Time Out acquired the event discovery and booking service YPlan.